willyclarke/myhh/README.md

 As a starter on OSX I will utilize the code from https://github.com/BeagleJoe/SDL2-minimal.git Many thanks to BeagleJoe for providing this as a starting point.

+## Dependencies

+The platform layer utilize Simple DirectMedia Layer 2 for the platform layer. (https://www.libsdl.org/index.php).

+Although it is not really in the spirit of Casey to use build tools this project use CMake for generation of build files.

 ## Building the code